 - Funded graduate participant – Beyond Pedagogy Workshop, Acadia University, Wolfville, Nova Scotia – September 15-18, 2011

-- Chinese Government Scholarship 2008-2009, awarded by the Chinese Scholarship Council (http://en.csc.edu.cn)
+- Chinese Government Scholarship 2008-2009.
+Full year scholarship and stipend to study intensive Chinese language.
+Awarded by the Chinese Scholarship Council (http://en.csc.edu.cn)

 - Foreign Language and Area Studies (FLAS) Fellowship, Duke University, 2007-2008